-“Where were you mom?
+“Where were you, mom?
 I’m ready!
 I’m waiting!
 Can I have my lesson now?”

 I took off my coat and walked straight to the piano and sat next to him with a squeal of delight and left those bags strewn all over the floor, while I focused on the right choice.
-I have never let the grocery bags sit on the floor like that.
+I have never let the grocery bags sitting on the floor like that.
 Ever.
 I’m sure my anxiety drives my need to complete tasks, because I get increasingly anxious and overwhelmed when I can’t finish them.
-I decided in that moment to consciously keep that crap at bay.
+I decided at that moment to consciously keep that crap at bay.
 I heard the bubbling whispers turned into boiling screams.
 I needed to grab hold of this precious priority NOW.

 We had 45 minutes before I had to leave again to go get my daughter at swim practice.
 That was just enough time to pour all my attention and my love all over my boy.